 This is the first of two installments of this article.
-The second installment will be posted soon on the Tax Section’s blog.
+Find the second installment here.

 I. Audit Statistics: What Are Your Chances of Being Audited?

 The 2017 Internal Revenue Service Data Book (Publication 558) contains audit statistics for the fiscal year ended September 30, 2017.
 Below are the audit statistics for returns filed in calendar year 2016 (“CY 2016”):